Princess Cut Diamonds Guide for Ideal Proportions, Color & Clarity

 princess diamond engagement rings

-H or I Color in a princess cut diamond will give you more value for your money, although the higher the color, the better the diamond.
-When evaluating the color of a princess cut diamond, it is crucial to look for a stone that does not have a visible yellow tint.
-Hence, you will be better off if you do not choose a color grade lower than G, H, and/or I.
+H or I Color in a princess cut diamond will give you more value for the money, although the higher the color grade, the better the diamond.
+When evaluating the color of a princess cut diamond, it is important to look for a stone that does not have a visible yellow tint.
+Hence, buyers will be better off if they do not choose a color grade lower than G, H, and/or I.

-It is not essential to spend additional money to buy a colorless princess cut diamond, i.e., those graded as D, E, and/or F. Any colorless grades will not have a noticeable color difference to the naked eye, unlike I or J colors.
-G and H color diamonds are also high-quality stones and should be a top choice for people with a limited budget.
+Spending additional money to buy a colorless princess cut diamond, i.e., those graded as D, E, and/or F, is not essential.
+Unlike I or J colors, G and H color diamonds are also high-quality stones and should be a top choice for people with a limited budget.

-Fluorescence can influence the quality of a diamond and is mainly related to the diamond's color.
-In short, it should be avoided in colorless diamonds, while it might be a positive factor in near colorless or faint diamonds.
-Because blue is a complementary color to yellow, blue fluorescence can make faint color diamonds whiter than their actual color.
-Learn more about diamond fluorescence.
+Fluorescence can negatively influence the quality of a diamond and is mainly evaluated against a diamond's color.
+In short, avoiding it in colorless diamonds is recommended, while it might be a positive factor in near colorless or faint color diamonds.
+This is because blue is a complementary color to yellow; blue fluorescence can make faint diamonds whiter than their actual color.
+For additional insights, refer to our guide on diamond fluorescence.

 complete diamond color chart